-Asian shares dip amid growing worry over US-Canada trade
+Global shares dip amid growing worry over US-Canada trade

-TOKYO (AP) — Asian shares were lower Monday amid worries about escalating trade friction between the U.S. and Canada, who have been unable to agree to a revamped trade deal but will continue negotiating this week.
+TOKYO (AP) — Global shares were mostly lower Monday amid worries about escalating trade friction between the U.S. and Canada, who have been unable to agree to a revamped trade deal but will continue negotiating this week.

 TRADE WORRIES: Investors had hoped the U.S. and Canada would finish the outlines of a revamped NAFTA pact after the U.S. and Mexico announced a preliminary agreement.
 U.S. Trade Representative Robert Lighthizer said last week that talks will resume on Wednesday.
 President Donald Trump said he is willing to make a deal with just Mexico, excluding Canada, but Wall Street is confident the final deal will include all three.